editorconfig/editorconfig-emacs/README.md

 As for Emacs, it means `major-mode` can be specified: for example, when `file_type_emacs` is set to `markdown` for `a.txt`, `markdown-mode` will be enabled when opening `a.txt`.
-This propertiy is experimental and its meaning might change in the future updates.
+This property is experimental and its meaning might change in the future updates.